-Step Action 1 If the alarm is on, you will be notified when your Sensor has not communicated with the App for 20 minutes and you are not receiving Low or High Glucose Alarms.
+Step Action 1 If the alarm is on, you will be notified when your Sensor has not communicated with the App for 20 minutes and you are not receiving Urgent Low, Low, or High Glucose Alarms.
 Tap the slider to turn the alarm off.
 2 Choose the sound for this alarm.
 Tap SAVE .
+3 Override Do Not Disturb for the alarm is on by default.
+Keep Override Do Not Disturb ON if you want the alarm to play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
+The alarm vibration will match your phone setting.
+You won't hear a sound if you have turned on Silent Mode.

-Step Action Override Do Not Disturb for the alarm is on by default.
-Keep 3 Override Do Not Disturb ON if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
-Turn OFF if you want the alarm volume to follow your phone's volume setting, and be silent with Do Not Disturb setting is enabled.
-The alarm vibration will match your phone System Haptics setting.
-Note: You must Keep Allow Critical Alerts ON for the App in operating system settings.
-4 Tap the back button to return to the Signal Loss Alarm main alarm settings screen.
+Tap the back button to return to the main alarm settings screen.